 How to Avoid Credit Card Fraud In the New Year

-As holiday spending comes to an end, many consumers will begin paying off the balances they acquired during the holiday shopping season.
-In fact, according to Discover Financial Services, Americans favor credit cards as their primary payment method for gift purchases.
+Once holiday spending comes to an end, many consumers will start to pay off the balances they accrued during the holiday shopping season.
+According to Discover Financial Services, Americans favor credit cards as their primary payment method for holiday shopping.
+The holidays can be a great time to earn cash back or miles when purchasing gifts and decorations.

-However, as more purchases are made with credit cards, scammers are perfecting their technique on how to take advantage of vulnerable shoppers.
-As a consumer’s account balances begin to ebb and flow, scammers hope nobody will notice suspicious activity.
+However, as more purchases are made with credit cards, scammers are improving their techniques to take advantage of shoppers.
+With so many transactions taking place in such a short time, scammers hope nobody will notice any suspicious activity.

 Protect yourself and your wallet from credit card fraud with these safety measures and preventative tips that will help you stay safe in the new year.